vufind-org/learning-vufind-book/source/confvufind.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The NoILS driver disables some or all of VuFind’s ILS-specific behavior, and it can also replace some functionality normally delegated to an ILS with data retrieval from the Solr index.
 There are two different use cases for this driver:

 1. By using the loadNoILSOnFailure setting in config.ini, VuFind can be configured to load the NoILS driver instead of the regularly configured driver when a problem is encountered.
-You can then set the NoILS.ini file into “ils-offline” mode to display a message about temporarily unavailability of ILS-related functionality.
+You can then set the NoILS.ini file into “ils-offline” mode to display a message about temporary unavailability of ILS-related functionality.
 This is useful to give your users a better experience during planned or unplanned outages of your ILS.
 2. If you have no ILS at all, you can select NoILS as your driver and set the NoILS.ini file into “ils-none” mode, and this will ensure that VuFind hides functionality related to the ILS at all times.